 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by zone, rather than insisting on an itinerary that is too rigid.
+On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by zone, rather than insisting on a rigid itinerary.

 IF YOU HAVE A CAR